 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-I must admit that the only cutting machine design software that I have any familiarity with is Cricut‘s Design Space.
-Mostly what I want you to see here is how to find and mark the score lines for my 3D paper craft projects.
-Other design software for other automatic cutting machines have similar options.
+What I want you to see here is how to find and mark the score lines for my 3D paper craft projects.
+Other design software for other automatic cutting machines have similar options for scoring.

 First, most of my paper house or 3D designs fit 8.5 x 11 inch paper

 First off, I design my patterns to fit on a 8.5 x 11 inch paper or cardboard.
 Why?
-That’s because that is what I have.
+That's because that is the size cardboard that I have.
 The people in the office where I work save me lots of nice cardboard that is 8.5 x 11 inches.
 So each page of the design fits that size.
-I hope that works for you.
+This size cardboard makes great little putz houses.

-This is the Easy Paper House pattern before the score lines are marked.
-The pattern fits nicely on my standard size cardboard.
+This is the Easy Paper House pattern before the score lines are marked and designed as score lines.
+The Easy Paper House pattern fits nicely on my standard size cardboard.
 Even the roof and chimney options fit nicely on one page.

 That's the typical way my patterns look when they fit on this size paper.